harvard-microrobotics/armstron/docs/examples/first_test.rst

 Testing Actions
 ---------------

-Actions can be either "motions" or "balancing".
+Actions can be either "jog", "pose" or "balance".

-**Motion** steps have motion parameters (how the arm moves) and stop conditions (when the arm should stop moving):
+**Jog** steps have motion parameters (how the arm moves) and stop conditions (when the arm should stop moving):

 .. code-block:: yaml

-    motion: # jog motions about the end effector (TCP of the robot)
+    jog: # jog motions about the end effector (TCP of the robot)
         linear: [X, Y, Z]          # [mm/sec]
         angular: [X, Y, Z]         # [rad/sec]
     stop_conditions: